symfony/symfony-docs/validation/custom_constraint.rst

         }

 Add ``@Annotation`` or ``#[\Attribute]`` to the constraint class if you want to use it as an annotation/attribute in other classes.
-If the constraint has configuration options, define them as public properties on the constraint class.

 .. versionadded:: 5.2